AlexMJung/TableTopicsDiscussionApp/README.md

 Contains objects which represent each session.
 Object properties will include session name, session theme, questions, and participants.

 ### Version 2.0
-**Stretch goal** - Session organizer as admin is able to login/logout and manage database of questions, as well as past and present sessions.
+Session organizer as admin is able to login/logout and manage database of questions, as well as past and present sessions.

-**Stretch goal** - Participant is able to login/logout and view past and current sessions, questions answered, times, and time averages.
+Participant is able to login/logout and view past and current sessions, questions answered, times, and time averages.

 ### Browsers
 Application will fully support browsers listed below.
 All browsers or versions not listed below are considered out of scope.